Greek Island Hopping

 A volcano tour—with a guided boat trip and a climb to the cones of the active portion of one of the world’s largest volcanoes—capped off our week in Santorini.

 KTEL bus service links all of the major villages and archeological sites on Santorini through the main station in Fira.
-Using the buses--never more than $1 from point to point--we explored the entire island.
+Using the buses—never more than a few dollars from point to point—we explored the entire island.

-Our nine-hour return to Piraeus on one of Agapitos’ newest ferries, Express Santorini, cost $21.50 for comfortable deck class seating.
+Our 9-hour return to Piraeus was on comfortable deck class seating.
 If we had had the time, we could have hopped to Ios or Naxos, or jumped off at Paros to

 head to the northern Aegean.
 But by the end of our journey—May 1, the start of the tourist season in Greece—the first plane loads of package tourists arrived on Corfu.
 Until fall, the door closed on the inexpensive quiet season.